souzatharsis/podcastfy/paper/paper.md

 print(f"Audio saved to {output_audio_file}")
 ```

 This example demonstrates how to use the `TextToSpeech` class to convert generated text into an audio file.
-Users can specify different models for TTS, such as `elevenlabs`, `openai`, or `edge`.
+Users can specify different models for TTS, such as `elevenlabs`, `openai`, or `edge` (free to use).

-### 4.1.4 Full Pipeline Example
+## Full Pipeline Example

 To demonstrate the complete usage of Podcastfy, here is an example that combines content extraction, content generation, and text-to-speech conversion: